top of page

 Why don’t you sell baby chicks or hatching eggs?

-I grow out all of the chicks I hatch myself so that I can watch them develop, remove any that are not thriving, and eventually select the top performers to keep back for my own replacements.
+I grow out all of the chicks I hatch myself so that I can watch them develop, remove any that are not thriving, and eventually select the top performers to keep back for my own replacements and to share with others.
 This is the only way to maintain and/or improve the overall quality of a flock.
-Also, by selling only well-started or young adults I’m better able to assess each bird and price it accordingly.
-I charge a bit less for “pet quality, or layer quality" hens, and the higher-end birds will be in demand as breeding or show stock.
+Also, by selling only well-started juveniles and young adults I’m better able to assess each bird and price it accordingly.
+I charge a bit less for “pet quality, or layer quality" hens, and the top birds I raise each year will be in demand as breeding or show stock.

 Another reason is that I keep my mating groups very small, either 1 or 2 (or sometimes 3) hens per rooster.
 This allows me to track the chicks from successful matings and keep useful records that will help me continue to make informed breeding decisions each year.
 As soon as I have hatched the number of chicks I feel I will need from a particular mating, that pen is broken up.
 The hens can then return to communal layer flock to hang out with their hen friends, and the breeding pens are transformed into grow-out spaces for the new crop of youngsters.
 For large breeds especially, too much rooster attention over a prolonged period causes feather damage and feather loss in the hens, and can even result in injuries, so I don’t extend their time in mating groups in order to sell fertile eggs.